Help & GuidesIf you can measure it, you can manage it!

-The muscles of young people or those who exercise regularly are normally in a good state.
+The muscle quality of young people or those who exercise regularly are normally in a good state.
 The state of muscles deteriorates in elderly people and those who do not get enough exercise.
-Innerscan Dual Body Composition Frequency analyser RD-953, uses 2 different frequencies to measure bioelectrical impedance and these results are used to evaluate the muscle state using the muscle quality table.
+Innerscan Dual Body Composition Frequency analyser RD-953, uses 2 different frequencies to measure bioelectrical impedance and these results are used to evaluate the muscle state using the muscle quality.

 Muscle quality score

 The muscle mass is assessed for persons 18 years and older.

 Muscle mass is judged by calculating the amount of muscle mass against the persons height and then the amount is classified.
 The RD-953 displays the muscle mass judgement as a muscle score.
 The larger the number, the more muscle mass a person has.